 Dinner Plain is an all-seasons alpine village, nestled in the Alpine National Park, which creates a magnificent setting for trails that leave from your door.
 So, leave the car and just ride!

-Following a recent extension of the trail network, there are loops for everyone!
-Ride among beautiful gums, through historic cattle grazing land and out to incredible High Country views while enjoying the crisp and clean mountain air.
+Following a recent extension of the trail network, there are loops for everyone.
+Every summer and autumn, ride among beautiful gums, through historic cattle grazing land and out to incredible High Country views while enjoying the crisp and clean mountain air.